EISy-as-Py/hardy/doc/project_management/use_cases_stories.md

 ## Meet the Team:
 * __Alice (she/her)__, a Data Scientist post-doc who has years of data and research.
 She wants to set up the project, but then focus on other work like writing papers and grants.
 That's what PostDocs do, right?

-* __Bob (he/him)__, a Grad Student Researcher designing high-throughput experiments.
-He generates way too much data to look at each test result, much less understand it all.
-He is setting up a program to make sure the work gets done as efficiently as possible.
+* __Bonnie (she/her)__, a Quality Control Manager for a mid-sized startup.
+She's setting up a QC monitoring lab at the new factory, and will have a massive influx of data that she needs to manage in order to ensure constant quality of the Batteries we produce.
+That data includes incoming Material Assays (digestion UV-Vis, XRD, ShortAngle Scattering, Particle Size), as well as electrochemical testing (CV cycling, EIS, and even performance cycling).
+So much Data!
+And it all needs to be tracked and tested for pass/fail.

-* __Chalie (they/them)__, a ChemE Undergrad working in the lab three days a week.
+* __Claude (they/them)__, a ChemE Undergrad working in the lab three days a week.
 Pretty competent, but doesn't have a background in either programming or  the research done in its lab.
 They doesn't want to screw up, because he needs Grad School recs from Alice and Dave, and is afraid of Bob.

 * __Dave (Your Highness)__, a stern old Professor who's lab they all work in.
 Your Highness is not a micro-manager, but simply expects results to be delivered on time.
 Dave is skeptical of the error and quality of high-throughput data, so needs to be convinced that all the results have well defined error explainations.
 The last programming Dave did was in Visual Basic in 1998.

-* __Ernest (Important to Be)__, A Test-Engineer at a mid-stage startup who has to do all four of their jobs all at once.
-He doesn't complain about grant proposals or publish-or-perish, it's called do-your-job.
-Ernie works from 9 to 5 and goes home to his kids as soon as the day is over.
-And he makes what they all do combined.

 ---------------------------------------------------------